 In addition, in order to become TIPS certified you must pass an exam that will be administered during the training.
 It may take up to 7 business days to process these exams and issue a certification.
 Therefore, we recommend scheduling your TIPS class well in advance of your event to allow ample time for this processing and certification to take place.

 TIPS for the University will be offered on the following dates:

 Once you have submitted your information you will receive an email with information on scheduling your classes.
 Please remember you need to be 21 or over to be TIPS certified and a Sober Event Monitor.

-For more information on TIPS for the University program, click here.
+For more information on TIPS for the University click here.

-Please e-mail Cara McCarthy at firstname.lastname@example.org with questions.
+For questions about TIPS at Tulane, please e-mail Cara McCarthy at email@example.com.

 Planning an event where alcohol will be served takes a great deal of preparation.
 Please read the following documents carefully and submit the necessary forms to the Office of Student Programs 3 weeks in advance of your event.